kathleenhosang/az-ocp/README.md

 1. Azure Marketplace Templates

 IBM has deployed Azure templates that install OpenShift via IPI, then Maximo Applicaition Suite and/ or Cloud Pak for Data.
 This option has limited flexibility, since if an option is not part of the template, it cannot be configured.
-For example, airgapped clusters are not supported.
+For example, airgapped clusters are not supported at this time.
+This approach is best suited for POCs or test environments with straightfoward requirements.

 ![Screenshot 2023-09-06 at 8 46 44 AM](https://github.com/kathleenhosang/az-ocp/assets/40863347/b2b38180-79d0-4340-b908-de2d27b052de)